madelynterrill/STAT-256-Final-Project/README.md

     -“NFL_Function.R”
 2. Open R

+    -If you have not already dowloaded R to your device, click https://cran.r-project.org/mirrors.html and select an area in which to download from.
+Then select one of the download links at the top depending on what device you have (Windows, Mac, etc.).
+Once this is complete, it will be downloaded to your computer and all you have to do is open R.
 3. Change your directory in R to wherever you downloaded the files by pressing under the File Tab in the top left corner
 4. Copy and paste this code in R in order to import your data: NFL <-read.csv("NFL_data.csv", header=T)
 5. Copy and paste this code into R to upload the function you will use to run the model: source('NFL_Function.R')